aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-worksheets-in-npoi-and-aspose-cells/working-with-headers-and-footers/_index.md

 PageSetup pageSetup = worksheet.PageSetup;

-//Setting worksheet name at the left  header
+//Setting worksheet name in the left header

 pageSetup.SetHeader(0, "&A");